meteokid/python-rpn/README_running.md

 > your user account.
 > This setup is beyond the scope of this doc... (**TODO**: reference to external doc)

-> Running in batch mode is currently only possible with installed GEM and SCM versions.
+> *Running in batch mode is currently only possible with installed GEM and SCM versions.*
-> Work to support running batch from version controled code build locally is in progress.
+> *Work to support running batch from version controlled code build locally is in progress.*

 Cleaning Up